amkisko/activesupport-json_logging.rb/README.md

 If you use Lograge, configure it to feed raw hashes and let this gem handle JSON formatting.
 This example shows a complete setup including all Rails component loggers and common third-party libraries:

+**Important:** When using Lograge, `config.log_tags` does not work for adding fields to Lograge output.
+Instead, use `config.lograge.custom_options` to add custom fields to your request logs.

 ```ruby
 # config/initializers/lograge.rb
 # Note: require is optional in Rails apps (auto-loaded via Railtie)